Welcome to Peninsula Heart Centre

 Emergency Department at Peninsula Private Hospital

 On Monday 22 August 2016, the new Emergency Department will open at Peninsula Private Hospital – Tel 9788 0888.
 Patients can be directly admitted to the hospital from there.
-If you would like Dr. Szto or van den Brink to look after you (even if you haven’t been treated by us before), just let the attending doctor or nurse know.
+If you would like Dr. Szto to look after you (even if you haven’t been treated by us before), just let the attending doctor or nurse know.

 Left Atrial Appendage Closure to prevent stroke in atrial fibrillation

 Patients with atrial fibrillation but who are not able to take blood thinners such as warfarin, dabigatran, rivaroxaban or apixaban now have an alternative – have a keyhole procedure to plug the left atrial appendage (LAA).
 The LAA is the source of clots in close to 90% of people developing a stroke due to atrial fibrillation.
 Dr. Szto can advise you in choosing this option.
 The procedure is done under general anaesthetic at Peninsula Private Hospital and typically requires an overnight stay.
-An alternative to this keyhole procedure is to have the left atrial appendage ligated during any open heart surgery.
-Dr. Szto strongly encourages his cardiac surgeon to ligate his patients’ left atrial appendage during their open heart surgery.
+Dr. Szto has performed over 200 Watchman procedures (the most in Victoria).
+He is a proctor (teaches other cardiologists how to implant the Watchman) and also participated in the Oct 2018 Global Watchman Advisory Board Meeting in Italy.
+An alternative to this keyhole procedure is to have the left atrial appendage ligated during open heart surgery.
+Dr. Szto strongly encourages his cardiac surgeon to ligate his patients’ left atrial appendage during their open heart surgeries.
 As of 1 Nov 2017, left atrial appendage closure is covered by Medicare in Australian private hospitals.

 Occasionally, even this procedure is too risky in some frail patients, another alternative may be to consider balloon aortic valvuloplasty (BAV), in which case the narrowed, scarred aortic valve is stretched with a balloon only.
 The result may buy time and enable some patients to recover enough to be considered for definitive keyhole valve surgery.